kevinzakka/learn-linalg/notes.md

 Applications include:

 - align images that were taken at different times or with different sensors
+- align touch points for multi-touch gestures or calibration
 - correct images for lens distortion
 - correct effects of camera orientation